Recent rain showers helped smother two high-elevation fires and ease campfire restrictions.

 “Mainly smouldering ground fires at this point,” said Skrepnek.

-The open fire prohibition remains in place.
+While the campfire ban has been lifted, the open fire prohibition remains in place.